John W. Forbis, Funeral Director/ CEO

 Keith started his career in funeral service in 1990 in his hometown of Salisbury, NC.
 He received his funeral service degree from Fayetteville Technical Community College in 1993.
 He has been with Forbis an Dick since 2004 and is dedicated to serving families in their time of need.

 He and his wife, Kelly have a daughter, Daisy.
-They are active members of Hayworth Wesleyan Church in High Point, where Keith serves as a trustee and Chairman of the Board for Hayworth Christian School.
+They are active members of Hayworth Wesleyan Church in High Point.

 Heather Forbis-Grice, Funeral Director